nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-* Only one interview stage tag will be attached to a contact at any point of time.
+* Only one interview stage tag will be attached to a person at any point of time.
 </box>
 * If not specified, remark will be 'None' by default.